- See & Do

 Wildwood Wild Animal Park is a year-round experience for all the family in 40 acres of ancient woodland with over 50 species of British wildlife.
 Enjoy special events, talks and feeds around the park, adventure playzone and restaurant.

-Central Parade, Herne Bay, CT6 5LU, (3 miles, 5kms), Tel: 01227 862162, Email
+Central Parade, Herne Bay, CT6 5LU, Tel: 01227 363829, Email

-In the spring and summer months the seafront's beauty is enhanced by gardens, which bring floral colour for visitors who pass the Clock Tower and Bandstand.
+In the spring and summer months Herne Bay's seafront beauty is enhanced by gardens, which bring floral colour for visitors who pass the Herne Bay Clock Tower.

 12 William Street, Herne Bay, CT6 5EJ, Tel: 01227 367368, www.theseasidemuseumhernebay.org/

 From Dambusters to Floods, Piers to Punch & Judy, the delightful Seaside Museum, Herne Bay has plenty of surprises under one roof.